2016 Summer Olympics: Bidding process

 The bidding process for the 2016 Summer Olympics was officially launched on 16 May 2007.
 The first step for each city was to submit an initial application to the International Olympic Committee by 13 September 2007, confirming their intention to bid.
 Completed official bid files containing answers to a 25-question IOC form were to be submitted by each city by the deadline of 14 January 2008.
 On 4 June 2008, two months before the Beijing Olympics, four candidate cities were chosen for the shortlist: Chicago, Madrid, Rio de Janeiro, and Tokyo, which had already hosted the Summer Olympics in 1964.
 Three cities—Baku, Doha, and Prague—failed to reach the candidature phase.
-Doha was not promoted, despite scoring higher than the selected candidate city Rio de Janeiro, because of their proposal to host the Olympics in October, outside the IOC's sporting calendar, added with its problems while hosting the 2006 Asian Games, including deaths and illnesses involving athletes and volunteers.
-Others included lack of infrastructures, including beds for athletes and media reporters at that time.

 Nawal El Moutawakel of Morocco headed the 10-member Evaluation Commission, having also chaired the evaluation commission for the 2012 Summer Olympics bids, which was awarded to London, United Kingdom.
 The commission made on-site inspections in the second quarter of 2009.
 They issued a comprehensive technical appraisal for IOC members on 2 September, one month before the elections.

 Many safeguards were put in place to prevent bidding cities from communicating with or directly influencing the 115 IOC members eligible to vote in the elections.
 For example, cities could not invite any IOC member to visit, nor could they send anything that could be construed as a gift.
 Nonetheless, bidding cities invested large sums in their PR and media programs to indirectly influence the IOC members by garnering domestic support and backing from sports media and general international media.

 The final voting was held in Copenhagen on 2 October 2009, with Madrid and Rio de Janeiro considered favorites to secure the Games.
-Chicago was eliminated after the first round of voting, and Tokyo after the second (The latter city would eventually awarded the 2020 Summer Olympics in 2013).
+Chicago was eliminated after the first round of voting, and Tokyo after the second (The latter city would eventually be awarded the 2020 Summer Olympics in 2013).
 Rio de Janeiro took a significant lead over Madrid, heading into the final round; the lead was held, and Rio de Janeiro was announced as host of the 2016 Summer Olympics.

-Development and preparation
+Development and preparations

-On 26 June 2011, it was reported on AroundTheRings.com that Roderlei Generali, the COO of the Rio de Janeiro Organizing Committee for the Olympic Games, resigned just one year after taking the job at ROOC.
+On 26 June 2011, it was reported on Around The Rings that Roderlei Generali, the COO of the Rio de Janeiro Organizing Committee for the Olympic Games, resigned just one year after taking the job at ROOC.
 This came just five months after CCO Flávio Pestana quit for personal reasons.
 Pestana withdrew later during the 2012 Summer Paralympics, and Renato Ciuchin was then appointed as COO.